 Most organizations want to avoid on-boarding someone who will make immediate and significant changes.
-Big changes are hard on staff and usually result in knee-jerk reactions such as mass turnover.
-It's always best to explain to the interviewer that your plan is to first observe in order to gain a better understanding of the organization's culture and team dynamics.
+Significant changes are hard on the staff and usually, result in knee-jerk reactions such as mass turnover.
+It's always best to explain to the interviewer that you plan first to observe to gain a better understanding of the organization's culture and team dynamics.
 Focus your discussion on building a strong rapport with the staff.

-"If I were chosen for this position, I do not believe that major and immediate change would be the answer.
+"If offered this position, I do not believe that major and immediate change would be the answer.
 My first action would be to have a one-on-one meeting with everyone on the leadership team.
-I would want to learn what their greatest challenges are, and how I could alleviate those difficulties.
-From there, the trickle effect will be strong and we will see an increase in sales and employee engagement.
+I would want to learn what the greatest challenges are, and how I could alleviate those difficulties.
+From there, the trickle effect will be strong, and we will see an increase in sales and employee engagement.
 Only after that would I consider a stronger approach to change."

 "I like to train in current processes before making changes.
 I know that my first question would be to ask what is not working.
 If I can see a quick fix to try, I would try it, but I would likely still need to learn more about the business before making any changes."

 "It's important to first understand the company culture, dynamics, values, and individual players, not to mention the short and long-term goals of the organization before making changes.
 That said, I would wait for my onboarding process to complete, then shadow the key players on my team, as well as across the organization, to understand how the pieces fit together.
 Also, I think it's essential to not only observe but also listen to the team that predates me and hears what they think is or is not working.
 Only after active learning, watching, and evaluating period would I begin to effect change. "